hungcq/knowledge-repo/IT/designing-data-intensive-applications/9-consistency-consensus.md

   - System with consensus algos
 - Not linearizable systems:
   - Multi-leader replication: no single copy of data
-  - Leaderless replication: can’t solve cross-channel timing dependency even with strict quorum:
+  - Leaderless replication: can't solve cross-channel timing dependency even with strict quorum:
     - <img src="./resources/9.6.png" width="500">
 - CAP: either consistent or available when partitioned
 - -> Old theorem, not practical because ignore other faults